 The sandhill crane is naturally grey with a crimson crown topping its head.
-Sometimes the crane may have a temporary brown hue due to mud from preening.
 To maintain a strong pair bond, the sandhill crane performs a variety of ritualistic mating behaviors, including bowing while stretching its wings upright and leaping.
 This crane spends much of its time on the ground and is excellent at walking and running.
 The sandhill crane is also a strong flyer.

 Distribution: Freshwater wetlands and grasslands of North America, from Canada to Mexico, and as far east as Siberia

 Diet in the Wild: Plants, grains, snakes, mice, worms, insects